thinkclay/KO3-CSV/README.md

-# CSV Module for Kohana 3.x
+# CSV and IIF Module for Kohana 3.x

-A Kohana framework module to help reading and writing CSV files.
+A Kohana framework module to help reading and writing CSV and IIf (QuickBooks) files.

 ## Reading CSV file